Characterizing Multi-planet Systems with Classical Secular Theory: Discussion

-Classical secular theory has also provided a way to identify the signature of planet-planet scattering that likely has occurred early in the history of planetary systems, and which may play a major role in setting up their current architecture (Rasio and Ford 1996\cite{RasioFord96}).
-Barnes and Greenberg (2006a)\cite{BarnesGreen06a} (see Barnes and Quinn 2004\cite{BarnesQuinn04}) showed that the type of scenario demonstrated by Ford and Rasio (2005)\cite{FordRasio05} produces systems whose secular behavior lies near a separatrix between libration and circulation.
-Here we have pointed out one example (the system described in Sect.~\ref{55CncF08}), but in that case the near-separatrix behavior follows from one planet having a near-circular orbit, which may be an observational artifact.
-More generally, such systems are very common (Barnes and Greenberg (2006c\cite{BarnesGreen06c}, 2007\cite{BarnesGreen07}), so classical secular theory provides a useful tool for identifying systems that may have been influenced by this crucial process.
+For two planet systems, classical secular theory has also provided a way to identify the signature of planet-planet scattering that likely has occurred early in the history of planetary systems, and which may play a major role in setting up their current architecture \citep{RasioFord96}. \citep{BarnesGreen06a} (see also \citealt{BarnesQuinn04}) showed that the type of scenario demonstrated by \citet{FordRasio05} produces systems whose secular behavior lies near a boundary between libration and circulation, or more generally where one or more planets periodically return to near-circular orbits.
+Such systems are very common \citep{BarnesGreen06c,BarnesGreen07}, so classical secular theory provides a useful tool for identifying candidate systems that may have been influenced by this crucial process.

+This type of behavior is not necessarily the signature of planet-planet scattering in all cases however.
+Recall for example the 4th planet in the 55 Cnc system as described by \citet{Fischer08} (Sect.~\ref{55CncF08}).
+As discussed in Sect.~\ref{55CncF08}, it appears difficult to arrange a planet-planet scattering event that leaves only one planet in the middle of the planetary system to exhibit periodic returns to a circular orbit.
+Because of such complications, such secular behavior in systems of three or more planets could be used as a way to screen for systems that might have undergone planet-planet scattering, but it could not be considered a definitive signature of such an event.